SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/3-SemanticsByExample/basicsOnExecution.md

 Now that we have a grasp on how bytecodes are represented, we need to understand how execution is handled before getting into a concrete example.
 This section introduces method contexts, or contexts for short, an abstraction that represents a method execution.
-Method context model the state of the execution of a single method, and combined turn into a _call stack.
+Method contexts model the state of the execution of a single method, and combined turn into a _call stack_.

 #### Contexts